-1. Register 0x8110 on board "n": - Enable the desired self-trigger as Trigger Out signal on board "n" (by bits[3:0] mask). - Disable Software Trigger, External Trigger as Trigger Out signal on board "n" (bits[31:30] = 00). - Set Trigger Out signal as the OR of the enabled self-trigger on board "n" (bits[9:8] = 00).
-2. Register 0x811C on board "n": - Configure the digitizer to propagate on GPO the internal trigger sources according to the 0x8110 settings (i.e. the enabled self-trigger, in the specific case) on board "n" (bits[17:16] = 00).
-3. Register 0x810C on all the boards in the system (including board "n"): - Enable External Trigger to participate in the board common acquisition trigger, disable Software Trigger and the channel self-triggers (bits[31:30] = 01; bits[3:0] = 0000).
+1. Register 0x8110 on board "n": - Enable the desired self-trigger as Trigger Out signal on board "n" (by bits[7:0] mask). - Disable Software Trigger, External Trigger and LVDS I/O Trigger as Trigger Out signal on board "n" (bits[31:29] = 000). - Set Trigger Out signal as the OR of the enabled self-trigger on board "n" (bits[9:8] = 00).
+2. Register 0x811C on board "n": - Configure the digitizer to propagate on TRG-OUT the internal trigger sources according to the 0x8110 settings (i.e. the enabled self-trigger, in the specific case) on board "n" (bits[17:16] = 00).
+3. Register 0x810C on all the boards in the system (including board "n"): - Enable External Trigger to participate in the board common acquisition trigger, disable Software Trigger, LVDS I/O Trigger and the channel self-triggers (bits[31:29] = 010; bits[7:0] = 00000000)

-9.9 Multi-board Synchronization
+9.10 Multi-board Synchronization

 When multi-board systems are involved in an experiment, it is necessary to synchronize different boards.
-In this way, the user can acquire from $N$ boards with $Y$ channel each, like if they were just one board with $(N \times Y)$ channels.
-While all the channels of the same board are simultaneously sampled at the same clock frequency by design, the main issue with a multi-board system is to guarantee the clock synchronization for the channels of all the boards.
-This is achieved by using an external clock unit, like CAEN DT4700, which generates the needed reference clock and can provide it in fan-out on the CLK-IN connector of up to ten digitizers.
+In this way, the user can acquire from N boards with Y channel each, like if they were just one board with $(N \times Y)$ channels.

+While all the channels of the same board are simultaneously sampled at the same clock frequency by design, the main issue in the synchronization of a multi-board system is to have both the same ADC sampling clock and the same time reference for all boards.
+Having the same time reference means that the acquisition starts/stops at the same time, and that the time stamps of different boards are aligned to the same absolute time.